-Raynaud's phenomenon is a condition in which cold temperatures or strong emotions cause blood vessel spasms.
+Raynaud phenomenon is a condition in which cold temperatures or strong emotions cause blood vessel spasms.
 This blocks blood flow to the fingers, toes, ears, and nose.

-Common causes are:
+Common causes of secondary Raynaud phenomenon are:

-People with primary Raynaud's phenomenon have problems in the same fingers on both sides.
+People with primary Raynaud phenomenon have problems in the same fingers on both sides.
 Most people do not have much pain.

-People with Raynaud's phenomenon that is due to other medical conditions are more likely to have pain or tingling in the fingers.
+People with secondary Raynaud phenomenon are more likely to have pain or tingling in the fingers.
 The pain is rarely severe.
-Ulcers may form on the affected fingers if the attacks are very bad.
+However, painful ulcers may form on the affected fingers if the attacks are very bad.

 Tests that may be done to confirm the diagnosis include:

-Your health care provider may prescribe medicines to relax the walls of the blood vessels.
+Your provider may prescribe medicines to relax the walls of the blood vessels.
 These include topical nitroglycerin cream that you rub on your skin, calcium channel blockers, sildenafil (Viagra), and ACE inhibitors.

 The outcome varies.
 It depends on the cause of the problem and how bad it is.

-Call your health care provider if:
+Call your provider if:

-Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 This information should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies. © 1997- 2007 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.